giavinh79/Plop/README.md

 - Proper error status codes and handling functions for both client and server applications
 - Consistent naming (some table names are camel case whereas others are snake case, styles.css vs componentName.css ...etc.)
 - Server app: Leverage models more, more utility/middleware functions to reduce repeated code, consistent syntax...
+- Splitting functions up more (reducing side effects, abstracting logic...)
+- Maybe take any utility functions out of each component and put them in a NameServices.js file

 ## Testing